infinum/frontend-handbook/React/Recipes/Next Auth.md

 pnpm add -E next-auth
 ```

-> If you’re using a specific provider (e.g., Google), ensure to install any required packages as per the [NextAuth Providers documentation](https://next-auth.js.org/providers/).
+> If you’re using a specific provider (e.g., Google), make sure to install any required packages as outlined in the [NextAuth Providers documentation](https://next-auth.js.org/providers/).

 ### Secret Key

-In order to automatically generate example `AUTH_SECRET` in your `.env.local` file you can run:
+In order to automatically generate an example `AUTH_SECRET` in your `.env.local` file, you can run:

 ```bash
 pnpx auth secret